foxlox/notco2_arduino/README.md

 Massimilaino Salvatori for hints

-Sebastiano Pappalardo and Paolo Li Pera of Grade Equipments for HUD project
+Sebastiano Pappalardo and Paolo Li Pera of Grade Equipments for HUD, wrist console and sensors enclosures

 Gian Ameri for hints and support

-Laszlo Mocsari for tests insp/exp

 Aldo Ferrucci for support